Skip to main content

 Project Improvements

-The project will make travel more predictable and safer for people driving and transporting goods on I-5 between I-84 and I-405 by adding auxiliary lanes and shoulders that smooth traffic flow.
+As envisioned in its entirety, the project will make travel more predictable and safer for people driving and transporting goods on I-5 between I-84 and I-405 by adding auxiliary lanes and shoulders that smooth traffic flow.
 The project includes a highway cover to reconnect the Historic Albina neighborhood and street improvements that will enhance safety and access for people walking, rolling, biking, riding transit and driving on local streets.
 The project will support the regional economy, future economic development and a more connected Albina community.
+Learn more here.

 Committees

-Advisory committees oversee and provide direction for the project.
-Committee members' expertise reflects diverse professional backgrounds, including minority-owned firms, advocacy groups, workforce development organizations, industry associations, and community-based organizations.
+Advisory committees members' expertise reflects diverse professional backgrounds, including minority-owned firms, advocacy groups, workforce development organizations, industry associations, and community-based organizations.
 Some members are leaders and volunteers with strong ties to historic Albina with a wide array of civic and community interests.
-All members have a strong record of advocating for people, particularly people of color and other diverse groups.

 Visit our Events and Meetings page for the list of upcoming committee meetings or subscribe to our email list to receive project updates and meeting notices.